 Beans, peas and lentils

 They easily take on the flavours of other foods which makes them versatile in the kitchen.
-You can easily swap them for meat in dishes.
-They make perfect comfort food & are absolutely delicious, for example, in curries, soups, and salads.
+You can swap them for meat in dishes, they make perfect comfort food and are absolutely delicious, for example, in curries, soups, and salads.

 Nuts and seeds

-- Porridge with walnuts, cherries, and honey
+Porridge with walnuts and cherries

-- A typical pine nut and basil pesto over garlic mushrooms
+Pine nut and basil pesto over garlic mushrooms

 Fruit and Vegetables